Skip to content

 This CHP plant is an another example where the user defined constraint (see the last equation in the previous example) is used to achieve the desired behaviour.
 In a backpressure CHP, heat and power outputs are fixed - increase one of them, and you must also increase the other.
 In an extraction CHP plant the relation is more complicated - there is an allowed operating area between heat and power.
 Both can be represented in FlexTool, but here a backpressure example is given.
 An extraction plant would require two or more greater_than and/or lesser_than constraints to define an operating area.

 Electricity and heat outputs are fixed by adding a new constraint coal_chp_fix where the heat and power co-efficients are fixed.
-You need to create the two relationships unit__outputNode, for coal_chp--heat and coal_chp--west.
-As can be seen in the bottom part of the figure below, the constraint_flow_coefficient parameter for the coal_chp--heat and coal_chp--west is set as a map value where the constraint name matches with the coal_chp_fix constraint object name.
+You need to create the two entities unit__outputNode, for coal_chp--heat and coal_chp--west.
+As can be seen in the bottom part of the figure below, the constraint_flow_coefficient parameter for the coal_chp--heat and coal_chp--west is set as a map value where the constraint name matches with the coal_chp_fix constraint entity name.
 The values are set so that the constraint equation forces the heat output to be twice as large as the electricity output.

 • sense: equal